 Additional guidance is anticipated on the SBA's review and audit of applications, however, applicants should take the time now to consider or reconsider whether their certification was made in good faith, based on each applicant's unique circumstances.

 Partridge Snow & Hahn's Business Law Group is ready to answer questions regarding the PPP loan application process.
 The contents of this advisory are based on SBA guidance available as of April 30, 2020.

-For additional information and resources visit the firm's COVID-19 Advisory Group page.
+Date Created

-Date Created April 30, 2020
+April 30, 2020